viniroveran/exampleworkflow/README.md

 ```
 **Push** uploads all local changes to the repository.

+# Steps 2 and 3 are repeated for every task in your user story

 # Step 4: Opening Merge Request
 - Go to GitHub Repository page and click on Pull requests
 - Open Pull request